 Click here to view the scope and sequence of our Liberal Arts Curriculum.

-Liberal Arts Level 4: Children’s Classics is designed to increase student communication skills through reading, writing, speaking, and listening, and the study of the English language.
-Additionally, it will focus on nature studies and composition of personal letters, narratives, essays, and short speeches.
+The Liberal Arts Level 4: Children’s Classics course is designed to increase student communication skills through reading, writing, speaking and listening, and the study of the English language.
+Additionally, it will focus on nature studies and the composition of personal letters, narratives, essays, and short speeches.

-In this course students can expect to read a variety of novels, short stories, poetry, essays, and nonfiction, developing a strong connection with books and an enthusiasm for reading.
-These literary pieces will model the different writing styles we will be working on in class.
+In this course, students can expect to read a variety of novels, short stories, poetry, essays, and nonfiction in order to develop a strong connection with books and an enthusiasm for reading.
+These literary pieces will model the different writing styles students will be working on in class.
 At times, history will be discussed, as it plays a fundamental role in shaping literature.
-Various elements of specific genres will be addressed, including, but not limited to, organization, purpose, audience, narration, conflict, tone, and theme.
+Various elements of specific genres will be addressed, including but not limited to organization, purpose, audience, narration, conflict, tone, and theme.

 Writing assignments will include timed responses, journal writing, essays, critiques, and creative pieces.
-The multistep writing process will also be utilized to develop, revise, evaluate, and improve each written piece of work.
-Vocabulary, spelling, and grammar will be an important part of this class and will be reinforced holistically through each composition piece.
+Students will use the multistep writing process to develop, revise, evaluate, and improve each written piece of work.
+Vocabulary, spelling, and grammar will be an important part of this course and will be reinforced holistically through each composition piece.
 Because we are a community of learners, we will work together as a class and each student will present information to his or her peers in groups or individually.

-Our major units of study will include, but are not limited to:
+Our major units of study will include, but are not limited to, the following:

 - Poetry, short stories, and novels